Key Points / Volume Trading

 Volume trading is a popular technique in cryptocurrency trading.

-Volume trading is not particular to crypto markets, it is used on legacy markets as well.
+Volume trading is not particular to crypto markets, it is used on stock markets as well.

 Broadly, volume trading is any trading technique that takes into account changes in traded volume on a market.

 In crypto trading, volume trading usually refers to volume profile trading.